 “The work we do is for the horse; the discipline comes after,” he said.
 “The horse’s ability to adapt and assimilate is extremely similar across the disciplines.”

 And when you’re asking a horse to do something that goes against its instincts, Kerry said what all equestrians already know – it comes down to a trusting partnership.

-Smith Lilly, trainer at the world-renowned Mercer Springs Farm in Princeton, West Virginia, agrees.
+Smith Lilly, trainer at the world-renowned Mercer Springs Farm in Princeton, W.Va., agrees.

 “Horses are social animals, and that’s why they are trainable,” Smith said.
 “They will treat us as a member of the herd in a social way, and once we prove that we are worthy to be their leader, they will follow their leader.
 That’s why you see horses that will charge into battle or charge around the show ring or charge around the racetrack – because they feel well led.”

 As prey animals with a flight response, horses should rightfully run from anything that scares them.
 Even the simple act of allowing a human on their back should seem like life or death, harkening back to their days in the wild when mountain lions would attack by leaping onto a horse’s back.
 But it is this emotional tie that allows horses to set aside this fear and do what their rider asks of them, no matter how out of character that request might be.